 I am pursuing a degree in Mechanical Engineering.
 My wife, Heather, and I have been married since October 18, 2014 (wedding photo above, we got married at an overlook on Skyline Drive in Shenandoah National Park).
 We enjoy the company of two beautiful daughters.
 Our small family enjoys traveling, exploring old towns/small towns, and seeking adventure.

-Some of my interests include philosophy, hiking, mindfulness meditation, high intensity exercise and weightlifting, self-defense, Brazilian Jiu Jitsu, skydiving, anthropology, evolutionary psychology, neuroscience and exploring the concept of consciousness, all fields of engineering, rocket science, Socratic dialogue and civil discourse, and taking the time to hear others’ stories and consider different points of view.
+Some of my interests include philosophy, hiking, mindfulness meditation, high intensity exercise and weightlifting, self-defense, skydiving, anthropology, evolutionary psychology, neuroscience and exploring the concept of consciousness, all fields of engineering, rocket science, Socratic dialogue and civil discourse, and taking the time to hear others’ stories and consider different points of view.
 I am a firm believer that each person I meet is incredibly more deep and interesting than I may initially perceive.

 This blog was created to share ideas on any given topic of interest.
 Any and all of the views shared are prone to revision given the presentation of sufficient reliable contrary evidence.
-My thoughts are just the consequence of a specific, natural human brain processing environmental stimuli and certain bits of mankind’s collective idea bubble.
+My thoughts are just the consequence of a specific, natural human brain processing environmental stimuli, including certain bits of mankind’s collective idea bubble.
 This blog features my thoughts on certain personal, social, and scientific topics, an account of my brushes with death and notable injuries, interesting dreams I’ve had, audio of classical musical compositions and rap songs I have created, and even some poetry.
 I may post videos at some point.

 Enjoy exploring this labrynth of thought, and comments are encouraged!